atmoswing/atmoswing-user-manual/docs/app-viewer/usage.rst

    :scale: 75
    :align: middle

-The first visualization offered to the user when he opens a file is a summary of the next deadlines (Figure below).
-At the location of each station a circular band is displayed with one box per deadline.
-The colours assigned to each trap are proportional to the expected value for the deadline in question.
+The first visualization is a summary of the next lead times (Figure below).
+At the location of each station a circular band is displayed with one box per lead time.
+The colours assigned to each slice illustrate the expected value for the lead time in question.
 This representation provides a quick overview of the coming days and makes it easy to identify a possible event.
-An alternative view of this map allows you to display the forecasts by maturity (Figure above).
-This representation helps to better distinguish spatialization from precipitation, as well as to quickly access the values of certain quantiles.
-The choice of the deadline is made using the cursor above the map.
+The same map can also be displayed for a specific lead time (Figure above).
+The choice of the lead time is made using the cursor above the map.

 .. image:: img/frame-viewer-rings.png
    :align: center